DataBiosphere/terra-workspace-manager/workspace-manager-clienttests/README.md

 ```

 This is useful for debugging or testing local server code changes that affect the generated client library (e.g. new API
 endpoint).
-You can generate the Workspace Manager client library with the Gradle assemble task of the workspace-manager-client sub-project.
+You can generate the Workspace Manager client library with the Gradle assemble task of the `workspace-manager-client` sub-project.
+Please refer to `test-runner-integration.yml` for an example use case.

 ```
 cd ~/terra-workspace-manager/workspace-manager-client